thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra see comments on [2003.180](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class I:G, alabastron form I:5: pp. 137–138, nos.
+For the classification of this particular alabastron see [[Grose 1989]], class I:G, alabastron form I:5: pp. 137–138, nos.
 78–79.

 ## Provenance